Advanced Redoubt |

-A fortified Spanish settlement (Santa María de Bahía Filipina or Polonza) built by 1500 colonists under Tristán de Luna y Arrellano.
+A fortified Spanish settlement (aka Santa María de Polonza) built by 1500 colonists under Tristán de Luna y Arrellano.
 Also spelled Achuse.
 Arriving in 13 ships, and taking over two months on the voyage from Veracruz, Mexico, nine ships were destroyed by a hurricane one week after landing, destroying most of the food and supplies.
 Several expeditions were sent north and west, up the Escambia River and also including Mobile Bay and the Alabama River (see also Fort Serof in Alabama).
 For most of 1560, nearly 1000 of the colonists had moved inland northwest to the Indian village of Nanipacani on the Alabama River, leaving only 50 people at Ochuse.
 After dealing with hostile Indians and a lack of adequate food supplies, the surviving colonists returned to Ochuse before abandoning Florida for Cuba in the spring of 1561.
-The settlement, once believed by some historians to be located somewhere in the Mobile Bay area of Alabama, was achaeologically identified in 2015 at a residential site along Bayou Texar in downtown Pensacola.
+The Luna settlement, once believed by some historians to be located somewhere in the Mobile Bay area of Alabama (Bahía de Filipina), was archaeologically identified in 2015 at a residential site along Bayou Texar in downtown Pensacola.
 Two of the wrecked Spanish ships were found in the bay off of Emanuel Point (East Pensacola Heights), in 1992 and 2006, and were dated to the period.

 Early Colonial Pensacola Bay Forts